 Photo: Kenneth Wong

-A version of this story first appeared in the September 2018 issue of Her World.
+This story was first published in the September 2017 issue of Her World magazine.